-How are grades calculated in a percentage Gradebook?
+How are grades calculated in a points Gradebook?

-Course grade calculations depend on your Gradebook's organization and grade entry setting, percentages (described here) or points:
+Course grade calculations depend on your Gradebook's organization and grade entry setting, points (described here) or percentages:

-- No categories (default) Each gradebook item is assigned a relative weight, which is also the item's point value.
-The relative weight is applied to the student's percentage grade for each item to find the student's score for that item.
-The course grade is determined by the sum of the student's item scores divided by the total points possible. - Categories only Categories are used to group gradebook items, where items are assigned a relative weight.
+- No categories (default) Each gradebook item is assigned a simple point value.
+The course grade is determined by the student's total score divided by the total points possible. - Categories only Categories are used to group gradebook items, where items are assigned a simple point or percentage value.
 Similar to a gradebook with No categories, the course grade is determined by the student's total score divided by the total points possible.
 This structure provides the option to drop the lowest grade(s), keep the highest grade(s), or drop the highest grade(s) within a category. - Categories & weighting Items are grouped into categories, where each category is assigned a percentage of the course grade.
 The total score of all items in a category will comprise the category's percentage of the course grade.
-This structure provides the option to drop the lowest grade(s), keep the highest grade(s), or drop the highest grade(s) within a category. - Tip: To award students extra credit points, you can create extra credit items or categories, as described in How does extra credit work in Gradebook? - Note: To edit the relative weight (point value) of an item added to the gradebook from another tool, such as Assignments or Tests & Quizzes, go to the item's tool of origin, e.g., Assignments.
+This structure provides the option to drop the lowest grade(s), keep the highest grade(s), or drop the highest grade(s) within a category. - Tip: To award students extra credit points, you can create extra credit items or categories, as described in How does extra credit work in Gradebook? - Note: To edit the point value of an item added to the gradebook from another tool, such as Assignments or Tests & Quizzes, go to the item's tool of origin, e.g., Assignments.
 For more information, see How do I add and edit gradebook items from Assignments, Tests & Quizzes, or Lessons?